Fixing What Isn't Broken

 “Not Broken.
 Please don’t try to fix.”

 As simple as that quote is, it does speak to a big stigma when it comes to supporting those who are having any troubles with their emotional wellbeing.
 I think the key word is supporting, which can often be misinterpreted in those situations.
-As a person who has been open about my struggles in the past, a lot of people’s instinct when it comes to showing support is to fill the role of "fixer” and see my current state as broken.
+As a person who has been open about my struggles in the past, a lot of people’s instinct when it comes to showing support is to fulfil the role of "fixer” and see my current state as broken.

 Whether it’s pressuring someone to get dressed up and go out, inviting yourself around to someone’s house or a list of other things that people do in order to “fix” someone’s feelings, it can be incredibly challenging to be seen as someone who needs to be fixed, especially when you’re already in a potentially fragile space.

 I guess it’s birthed from wanting someone that you care for to not be unhappy, as well as feeding the part of us that feels good through problem-solving and helping others.
-Although it’s innocent and virtuous in intention, I believe seeing someone at a an emotional low-point as broken (consciously, subconsciously or unconsciously) is far more detrimental to the conversation of mental health than we realise.
+Although it’s innocent and virtuous in intention, I believe seeing someone at a an emotional low-point as broken (consciously or unconsciously) is far more detrimental to the conversation of mental health than we realise.
 I also think that one of the greatest blessings that comes from being a human being is the ability to feel a wide range of emotions.

 Experiencing depression, anxiety and/or any other mental/emotional challenges doesn’t mean you’re broken, it makes you human.